 During the decades in which White was involved with the organization, she made fundraising appeals and served on its board and as a presenter and judge on its televised show featuring “hero” dogs.
 During tapings of “The Pet Set” in the early 1970s, Ganzert said, White would have American Humane representatives on set to ensure that animals were safe.
 In 2012, the nonprofit honored her with its highest award, the National Humanitarian Medal.

-Ganzert would also give White a photo book each year of the animals the organization helped.
+Ganzert said White would also make her a photo book each year of the animals the organization has helped.

 “She kept those out on her coffee table,” Ganzert said.
 “And (it) always touched me whenever we would visit.”

 Best Friends Animal Society, a Utah-based animal welfare organization, has raised $25,000 in donations made in White’s name, according to the group’s chief mission officer Holly Sizemore.
 The group has promoted the #BettyWhiteChallenge broadly across its social media channels to drum up support both for its work and other organizations.

 “That’s the beauty of animal welfare,” Sizemore said.
 “There’s something for everyone to support.
 There’s so much good work happening and so much opportunity, particularly right now, to make the world a better place for people and animals.”